 As a native New Yorker, I feel the need to point out that the first Luna Park was in Coney Island in our very own Brooklyn.
 But New Yorkers don’t mind sharing our amazing ideas with the world…

-Even though I enjoyed the food, my favorite part was the rose champagne.
-Rose champagne is my favoritest drink because it makes me feel like a fancy, fancy lady.
+Even though the food was tasty, the best part was the rose champagne.
+Rose champagne is my favoritest drink because it makes me feel like a fancy, fancy lady with a chandelier made of ice.
 Or more specifically, what I imagined it would be like to be a fancy, fancy lady when I was a little girl having tea parties with my stuffed cat.

 4) Visit the rocks discovery museum

 I recommend starting at The Rocks Discovery Museum before going on to explore the neighborhood.
-This museum will give you a good foundation for understanding the neighborhood’s journey through time from Aboriginal home, to den of vice and iniquity, to trendy hotspot.
-Actually, that sounds exactly like the history of Williamsburg, Brooklyn.
+This museum will give you a good foundation for understanding the neighborhood’s journey through time: from Aboriginal home, to den of vice and iniquity, to trendy hotspot.
+Actually, that sounds exactly like the history of every gentrified neighborhood ever.

 5) Find amazing views!